ohansemmanuel/Understanding-Flexbox/08. Building a Music app Layout with Flexbox/readme.md

 If you choose to make the main section a flex-container, you get the powerful alignment properties at your disposal.
 The "Flex" in Flexbox means flexible.
 Remember?
 Flex-containers are by default flexible, kind off responsive.
 This may be another reason to use a flex-container over regular "divs".
 This depends on the case scenario though.

 I'll touch up on some other things as you build catty music.
-For now let's get to writing some code!
+You should get to writing some code now!

 We'll start off with the basic html set up below:
 ```html